f-bn/incus-images/README.md

 | :--------------| :---------| :---------| :---------| :---------------|
 | Ubuntu         | `jammy`   | `default` | ✅        | ✅              |

+*Note: image compatibility with LXD is not guaranteed*

 #### Requirements

 * Incus >= 0.3